Claire Gillo shares her top tips for re-creating a pinhole camera and how to develop your own film.

 • Have patience!
 This is a trial and error technique and it’s unlikely that you will get it right on the first attempt.

-• It can be really hard to completely black out a room in your house.
+• It can be a challenge to completely black out a room in your home.
 We made the room as dark as we could and then got a thick black pillow case and put our film and camera inside the bag to do the loading.
-Before we did this we had a couple of foggy films that were a result of light leaks in the dark room.
+Before we did this we had a couple of foggy films due to light leaks in the not-so-dark dark room.

 • Black Gorilla tape is made for pinhole photography!
 We had a roll of it to hand and it’s great for securing film in place and for light proofing your camera.